entrepeneur4lyf/SkyThought/skythought/evals/README.md

 A Model consists of the model ID and templating configuration.
 This configuration optionally contains the system prompt and an assistant prefill message.
 Different reasoning models use their own system prompt, and some perform best when the response is prefilled with special tokens.

-We store a list of system prompt templates as well as pre-configured models [here](./models/model_configs.yaml).
+We store our pre-configured models as well as a list of system prompt templates [here](./models/model_configs.yaml).

 ### Backend